Visit Delft — A Scenic City of the Dutch Golden Age

 Because of the vibrations, the bell rarely rings, only on special occasions.
 In the Old Church, there are also several mausoleums and graves of prominent figures.
 Here is also buried famous painter Vermeer.

-The 14 century New Church, built in the Gothic style with a tower 108 meters high, represents a must-see tourist attraction.
+The 14th-century New Church, built in the Gothic style with a tower 108 meters high, represents a must-see tourist attraction.
 It is an unforgettable experience to climb its high tower, one of the highest in the country.
 From there, there is a wonderful view of the city and its surroundings.
 Numerous stairs lead to the top, and if you don’t feel like climbing, there is also an elevator that will take you to the top in a second.

-The church has stood proudly on the spacious central square for centuries, dominating the city and its surroundings.
+The church has stood proudly on the spacious central square for centuries dominating the city and its surroundings.
 Its crypts contain the remains of 46 members of the Dutch royal family.
-The church also hosts the mausoleum of prince William of Orange, the founder of the Netherlands.
+The church also hosts the mausoleum of Prince William of Orange, the founder of the Netherlands.
 Inside the church, you can learn about the history of Delft and its connection with the royal family.

 A special atmosphere is given by the bells echoing around the square from the bell tower that originates from the 17th century, and then the whole environment acquires a fairy-tale touch of the long past.

 On the west side of Market Square, opposite the New Church, there is the Main City Hall, a gorgeous Renaissance building with a striking structure.
-A municipality building from the 13th century used to stand on this site, which was renovated in the 17th century into the building it is today.
+A municipality building from the 13th century used to stand on this site which was renovated in the 17th century into the building it is today.

 Apart from the impressive exterior, with its stone tower (Het Steen), pilasters, and sculptures, this building contains numerous beautifully furnished rooms decorated with paintings from the 16th to 18th centuries.
 The old medieval prison inside the building also attracts attention.
 The murderer of William I of Orange was imprisoned in it.